-- SDQA shall provide services for science data quality analysis of Level 1, 2, and Calibration Processing pipelines. - SDQA shall provide services to support software development in Construction, Commissioning and Operations. - SDQA shall provide for the visualization, analysis and monitoring capabilities needed for common science quality data analysis use cases.
-Its inputs may be gathered from SDQA services, the production pipelines, engineering data sources and non-LSST data sources. - SDQA shall have the flexibility to support execution of ad-hoc (userdriven) tests and analyses of ad-hoc datasets (provided they are supported by the LSST stack) within a standard framework. - SDQA shall support use cases involving interactive "drill-down" of QA data exposed through its visualization interfaces. - SDQA shall allow for notifications to be issued when monitoring quantities that fall outside permissible bounds and/or have degraded over historical values. - SDQA shall be able to collect and harvest the outputs and logs of execution of a pipeline, and extract and expose metrics from these logs. - SQDA shall make provision to store outputs that are not stored through other LSST data access services. - SDQA should be deployable as high-reliability scalable services for production as well as allow for core data assessment functionality to be executed on a developer's local machine.

-• SDQA shall be architected in a manner that would enable it to be deployable on standard cloud architectures outside of the LSST facilities so that community-based L3 development activities can be supported.
+- SDQA provides capabilities for science data quality analysis of Level 1, 2, and Calibration Processing pipelines. - SDQA provides services to support software development in Construction, Commissioning and Operations. - SDQA provides for the visualization, analysis and monitoring capabilities needed for common science quality data analysis use cases.
+Its inputs may be gathered from SDQA services, the production pipelines, engineering data sources and non-LSST data sources. - SDQA has the flexibility to support execution of ad-hoc (user-driven) tests and analyses of ad-hoc datasets (provided they are supported by the LSST stack) within a standard framework. - SDQA supports use cases involving interactive "drill-down" of QC data exposed through its visualization interfaces. - SDQA allows for notifications to be issued when monitoring quantities that fall outside permissible bounds and/or have degraded over historical values. - SDQA is able to collect and harvest the outputs and logs of execution of a pipeline, and extract and expose metrics from these logs. - SQDA makes provision to store outputs that are not stored through other LSST data access services. - SDQA is deployable as high-reliability scalable services for production as well as allow for core data assessment functionality to be executed on a developer's local machine. - SDQA is architected in a manner that would enable it to be deployable on standard cloud architectures outside of the LSST facilities so that community-based L3 development activities can be supported.